rwilcox/my-learnings-docs/learning_terraform_terragrunt.md

 ## formatting terraform files in a terragrunt project

 `terraform fmt -recursive`.
-You don't even (seemingly) avoid .hcl folders.
+You don't even (seemingly need to) avoid .hcl folders.

 Also have `-check` parameter you can pass which will fail on non-compliant source...